 It’s great!
 Children play out on the streets, it’s walkable, you can stroll around with your family, go to the cinema – all the normal stuff.

 BUT Argentina is safe to live in.
 Doing research goes without saying.
-And making friends with expats and locals alike, anywhere you choose to live, is going to make your experience even more amazing.
+And making friends with expats and locals alike, anywhere you choose to live, is going to make your experience even better.

-You may be wary about visiting Argentina because it's a part of South America - a region that isn't famed for its safety.
-But Argentina is sort of an odd one out.
-It boasted the biggest middle class on the continent in the early 20th century and developed fairly quickly.
-It's modern, and the quality of life here is pretty good.
+Argentina is safe as long as you use your common travel sense.
+Argentina boasted the biggest middle class on the continent in the early 20th century and developed fairly quickly.
+It’s modern, and the quality of life here is pretty good.